kiranbakale/AMI-Readme/docs/environment_advanced_services.md

 - `opensearch_multi_az` - Specifies if the OpenSearch domain is multi-AZ.
 Should only be disabled when HA isn't required.
 Optional, default is `true`.
 - `opensearch_default_subnet_count` - Specifies the number of default subnets to use when running on the default network.
 Can be set to either `1`, `2` or `3`.
 Optional, default is `2`.
 - `opensearch_kms_key_arn` - The ARN for an existing [AWS KMS Key](https://aws.amazon.com/kms/) to be used to encrypt the OpenSearch domain.
 If not provided `default_kms_key_arm` or the default AWS KMS key will be used in that order.
 Optional, default is `null`.
 - `opensearch_service_linked_role_create` - Sets if the Toolkit should manage the [OpenSearch service-link role](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/slr.html).
 Will create or destroy the role when set to `true`.
 Set to `false` if the role already exists in the AWS account.
 Refer to the [specific section below](#aws-opensearch-service-linked-iam-role) for more info.
-Optional, default is `true`.
+Optional, default is `false`.

 In addition to the above there are several optional features available in AWS OpenSearch that the Toolkit can also configure via the following variables: